01-edu/public/subjects/graphql/README.md

 - level
 - skills

-For instance you can search for a student by their `githubLogin` or filter the students by the amount of `XP` or which `level`/`skill`.
+For instance you can search for a student by their `githubLogin` or filter the students by the amount of `XP` or which `level`/`skill` they have.

 ---

 ### Usage

-> Here is the list of tables that you are allowed to query, for more information you can check out the _docs_ `https://[[DOMAIN]]/public/subjects/grapqhl`:
+> Here is the list of tables that you are allowed to query, for more information about the graphql endpoint you are going to use, check out the _docs_ _https://[[DOMAIN]]/public/subjects/grapqhl_:

 - **User table**: